Free Translation of Ātmabodhā, by Sri Bhagavatpādā

 ब्रह्म प्रकाशते वह्निप्रतप्तायसपिण्डवत्

-svayam antarbahih-vyāpya bhāsayan akhila jagat .
+svayam antarbahih-vyāpya bhāsayan akhilaṃ jagat .

 brahma prakāśate vahni-prataptā-yasa-piṇḍavat ..
 62..

-It pervades in and out and illumines entire jagat (i.e. changeful universe).
-Brahman shines like fire, and it lends its fiery glow to the world (just like fire makes iron ball red-hot)
+It pervades in and out (svayam antarbahir vyāpya) and illumines the entire jagat (i.e., changeful universe, bhāsayan akhila jagat).
+Brahman shines (brahma prakāśate) like fire, lending its fiery glow to the world (vahni-prataptā-yasa-piṇḍavat) (just as fire makes an iron ball red-hot).

 जगद्विलक्षणं ब्रह्म ब्रह्मणोऽन्यन्न किंचन ।